nextflow-io/nextflow/docs/ignite.rst

     export NXF_CLUSTER_SEED=$(shuf -i 0-16777216 -n 1)
     mpirun --pernode nextflow run <your-project-name> -with-mpi [pipeline parameters]

-As in the previous example it allocates 5 processing nodes.
-SGE/UGE does not have an option to reserve a node in exclusive manner.
+As in the previous script it allocates 5 processing nodes.
+SGE/UGE does not have an option to reserve a node in an exclusive manner.
 A common workaround is to request the maximum amount of memory or cpus available in the nodes of your cluster.